andrewcbuensalida/nifi-etl-mysql-mongo-redis-cassandra-module-17-mit/Activity 17.4 Nifi Redis/instructions.md

+In this activity, you will use the Redis and NiFi installations from Mini-Lesson 17.5 to create an ETL pipeline that will populate your database with the current date and time.

+`docker network create NifiNetwork`

+`docker run --name nificontainer -p 8080:8080 --network NifiNetwork -d apache/nifi:1.13.2`

 In a Terminal window, type the correct commands for your operating system to start Redis by following the steps in Mini-Lesson 17.5.

 What Does Installing from Source Mean?